A tropical version of Hilbert polynomial (in dimension one): Description of tropical recurrent sequences via paths in the graph

-For each bounded coordinate $x_l, 1\le l<n$ there exists a unique integer $m^{(l)}$ such that either $x_n=x_l+m^{(l)}$ or $x_n<x_l+m^{(l)}< x_n+1$ holds.
-They constitute the inequalities of the form either (\ref{31}) or (\ref{32}), respectively, in the description of $P_w$ according to Definition~\ref{bounded}.
-The inequality $x_n\ge x_{t-1}+a_{t-1}-a_n$ entails that $x_s \ge y_{s_0}-M$.
-Together with the inequalities (\ref{30}) for $P_v$ and (\ref{36}) this implies the inequalities of the form (\ref{30}) for $P_w$ on the integers $m^{(l)}$.
+The inequalities (\ref{114}) we verify as in the consideration of the case $|S|=1$ above.
+The inequalities (\ref{109b}) follow from the inequalities (\ref{113}) (see the Remark~\ref{global_inequalities}).
+Thus, the point $(x_1,\dots,x_n)$ belongs to a polyhedron $P_w$ for an appropriate edge $(v,w)$ of $G$ constructed in Definition~\ref{bounded}.
 This completes the proof of the claim.
-Conversely, assume that it holds $(x_1,\dots,x_n):=(y_2,\dots,y_n, x_n)\in P_w$ for an edge $(v,w)$ of $G$ constructed according to one of Definitions~\ref{single}, \ref{unbounded}, \ref{bounded}.
+Conversely, assume that for a point $(x_1,\dots,x_n)\in P_v$ it holds $(x_1,\dots,x_n):=(y_2,\dots,y_n, x_n)\in P_w$ for an edge $(v,w)$ of $G$ constructed according to one of Definitions~\ref{single}, \ref{unbounded}, \ref{bounded}.
 First, we study the case